usnews/brightspot-cms/docs/documentation/template-tool.md

 **Choose Content Type**

-As we have chosen the Article Section to contain our Main Content.
-We can then specify the exact Object Type we want to display within the template, this is done at the bottom of the page.
+The Article Section contains the Main Content.
+Specify the exact Object Type to display within the template, this is done at the bottom of the page.

 <img src="http://docs.brightspot.s3.amazonaws.com/template-choose-type.png" />